thosgood/this-weeks-finds/markdown/51-100/week090.md

 world.
 But it is also nice to try to understand these in a somewhat more "conceptual" way.
 This is one of the reasons I'm interested in 2-Hilbert spaces... they seem to help one understand this stuff from a new angle.
 But more on those, later.
-They tie into the n-category stuff I'm always talking about.
+They tie into the $n$-category stuff I'm always talking about.
 I will return to that tale soon, and I'll keep building up some of the tools we need, until we are ready to launch into a description of 2-Hilbert spaces.